oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/run-spec.png "")

-6. Now, select the Package Body and click **Run**.
+6. Next, select the Package Body and click **Run**.

     !["Click App Builder"](images/run-body.png "")

-7. Let's navigate to **SQL Workshop > Object Browser** to view newly created package.
+7. Finally, navigate to **SQL Workshop > Object Browser** to view the newly created package.

     !["Click App Builder"](images/objt-storage.png "")

-8. Look under **Packages**, the package has been created.
+8. Under **Packages**, you can see that the package has been created.

     !["Click App Builder"](images/package-created.png "")

 ## **Summary**

-You now know how to use integrated AI Chat capability (called APEX Assistant) in Code Editors within App Builder.
+You now know how to use integrated AI Chat capability (called APEX Assistant) in Code Editors within App Builder and SQL Workshop.

 ## **Acknowledgments**